|Short Itinerary||Dehradun – Sankri – Juda Ka Talab – Kedarkantha Base – Kedarkantha Peak – Hargaon – Sankri – Dehradun|

 Despite the fact that Sankri has landline telephones at a few shops, yet none of them really work.
 Services like BSNL, Airtel, Idea and Jio have been professed to work.
 Truly, they don’t.
 The last hint of the ideal sign quality that one can get before arriving at Sankri, is in Mussoorie, Dehradun.
 So in the event that you need to have a word with your loved ones preceding the beginning of the journey, you should ring them when you land at Mussoorie.

 Availability of ATM

 There are no ATMs accessible in sankri and all through the Kedarkantha journey.
 Everybody needs cash to make their excursion agreeable without experiencing any difficulty.
-ATM machines make ease in pulling back cash from financial balances legitimately.
+ATM machines make it easy in pulling back cash from financial balances legitimately.
 All things considered, the truth of the matter is that, not a solitary ATM machine present in Sankri or, between the journey.
 The last spot you will discover an ATM machine is Purola.

 So, make sure you are carrying enough cash to spend your time beautifully in Kedarkantha.
 Since cash consistently makes things simple for us.
 It’s a requirement for everybody.
-It might help to save us from big trouble or issue if we had a bad day.
+It might help to save us from big trouble or issues if we had a bad day.

 Things to do in Kedarkantha

 What is it like in the north?
 I cannot help remembering this being the only thought running on my mind as I started my journey to Uttarakhand.
 A trek to Kedarkantha, a place where magic exists!

 Day 1: Dehradun to Sankri